Winter worm control

 What to treat with?

-Moxidectin (Equest) is the preferred treatment for encysted redworm, particularly if targeting bots at the same time for most equines.
-As you considered tapeworm in the autumn the moxidectin + praziquantel is not required unless specifically advised.
+Moxidectin (Equest) is the preferred treatment for encysted redworm in most equines, particularly if targeting bots at the same time.
 There are circumstances where a 5 day course of fenbendazole (Panacur Equine Guard) is more appropriate - where moxidectin is contra-indicated and for youngstock who are also susceptible to roundworm infection.
+If tapeworm treatment is also required then a moxidectin + praziquantel (Equest Pramox) is recommended in most cases unless age, underlying health problems or personal preference would preclude the use of a combination wormer.

 Horses on our high risk programme will worm count twice in the winter – in exceptional circumstances a second treatment for encysted redworm may be required.